sbungartz/cooja-docker/README.md

 # cooja-docker
-A docker container that has all the dependencies to run the Cooja simulator with the native *Cooja-Motes*.
+A docker container that has all the dependencies to run the [Contiki][contiki] Cooja simulator with the native *Cooja-Motes*.

 ## Usage